 On April 24th, May 22nd, June 23rd, and July 24th, 2014, Golden Arrow released the results of drill holes targeting expansion of the resources at Chinchillas.
-(For completed details see the original news release filed on SEDAR.)
 Nearly all holes successfully intersected significant new silver, lead and zinc mineralization, particularly to the north, west, and at depth.
 The results were considered positive enough that the program was twice expanded to a final total of 8,985 metres of diamond drilling.

-On May 29th, 2014 and July 22, 2014 Golden Arrow announced the results from eight exploration drill holes located between 300 metres and 1.5 kilometres south of the existing resource zones.
+On May 29th, 2014 and July 22nd, 2014 Golden Arrow announced the results from eight exploration drill holes located between 300 metres and 1.5 kilometres south of the existing resource zones.
 These holes were located on the Chinchilla I property which was newly permitted for exploration and drilling.
 All holes returned significant intercepts of silver, lead and zinc, with several mineralized starting from near surface and continuing down the length of the hole, while remaining open at depth.
 Mineralization occurs in brecciated basement schists, and tuffs.
 Zinc was particularly prevalent in most holes, with grades as high as 3.2% in individual intercepts.

 Seven of these eight holes, covering approximately 0.8 square kilometres in this "Chinchillas South" area, were used to calculate a target potential of between 100 and 160 million tonnes at grades ranging from 32 to 40 grams per tonne silver equivalent.
 (Target potential grades and quantities are conceptual in nature.
 There has been insufficient exploration to define a mineral resource, nor is it certain that further exploration will result in the target being delineated as a resource.)
 Management is pleased with the results from the exploration of these targets, many of which were blind at surface, and believes this southern area shows excellent potential for the delineation of new resources.
-Additional modeling, surface exploration throughout the rest of property, of which nearly 70% remains underexplored.
-For full details of the target potential, and results from these holes please refer to the original news releases filed on SEDAR.
+Additional modeling, surface exploration and drilling is required to fully understand the entire area.
+Similar work will be planned for future exploration throughout the rest of property, of which nearly 70% remains underexplored.